compbiozurich/UZH-BIO392/course-results/2019/lars-thalmann/activity_26-09-19/activity-26-09-19.md

 ### Find out more about your protein.
 What is its biological function?
 What does it do?

 Delta-aminolevulinic acid dehydratase catalyzes an early step in the biosynthesis of tetrapyrroles.
 It binds two molecules of 5-aminolevulinate per subunit, each at a distinct site, and catalyzes their condensation to form porphobilinogen.
 It binds 8 zinc ions per octamer as cofactors.
 It is most active at pH values around 7.
 It is only active as a multimer, and can an alternate between a fully active homooctamer and a low-activity homohexamer.
-Most disease-related mutations result in an increase in hexamer population and a decrease in octomer population.
+Most disease-related mutations result in an increase in hexamer population and a decrease in octamer population.

 Catalyzed reaction: __2 5-aminolevulinate → H+ + 2 H2O + porphobilinogen__